Honors Program in Global Studies

 Procedures Once Admitted to the Program: Students are expected to have submitted at least a research design or the equivalent of a first chapter by the end of the fall semester.
 This work should be submitted to both the principal supervisor and the second reader and should be made available to other members of the thesis advisory committee and to the other honors students.
 By the end of the semester, the student is expected to give the thesis advisory committee and any other IS faculty who wish to attend a brief presentation of the thesis.
 Following that presentation, the thesis advisory committee will make a decision as to whether the student has made sufficient progress to continue in the Honors Program.
 If the project is determined not to have honors potential, the student will complete the write-up and be graded on a one semester independent.
 If progress has been substantial, the student receives a grade of IP, and the final grade given in May will be retroactively applied to the year-long project.

-Students are expected to submit a final draft of their thesis by the end of April.
-A public presentation and defense will be scheduled shortly thereafter.
+Students are expected to submit a final draft of their thesis by the middle of April.
+A public presentation and defense will be scheduled during Colby’s Celebration of Scholarship.
 Students who successfully complete and defend their theses will graduate with “Honors in Global Studies.”